TheLeprechaun25/TheLeprechaun25.github.io/_posts/2026-01-27-introduction-nco.md

   }
 ---

-## Why Neural Combinatorial Optimization
+## Combinatorial Optimization

-Combinatorial optimization sits underneath a huge range of real systems: routing and logistics, scheduling, allocation, graph partitioning, and many more.
-Classical solvers rely on decades of algorithmic craftsmanship—greedy heuristics, local search, branch-and-bound, cutting planes—often tuned to specific instance structures.
+Combinatorial optimization (CO) sits underneath a huge range of real systems: routing and logistics, scheduling, allocation, packing, and graph problems such as partitioning or cuts.
+What makes these problems challenging is not that the objective is mysterious, but that the number of feasible solutions typically grows **combinatorially** with instance size.

-**Neural Combinatorial Optimization (NCO)** asks a different question: can we learn a solver from data and interaction, so that the *algorithm itself* adapts to a problem family?
-In the best case, a learned solver does more than memorize training instances: it learns **search priors**, **representations**, and **decision rules** that generalize across instances and scale with compute at inference time.

-The field took off once sequence models and attention made it practical to map *sets/graphs → permutations/structures*, starting with pointer-network style decoders for routing problems <d-cite key="vinyals2015pointer"></d-cite> and then attention-based constructive solvers for TSP <d-cite key="bello2016neural,kool2019attention"></d-cite>.
-Since then, NCO has broadened to include non-autoregressive models (heatmaps, diffusion) <d-cite key="joshi2019efficient,sun2023difusco"></d-cite>, multi-start decoding like POMO <d-cite key="kwon2020pomo"></d-cite>, and—crucially for real deployment—**neural improvement** methods that explicitly learn local moves under a budget <d-cite key="chen2021learning"></d-cite>.
+Classical solvers and heuristics are the result of decades of human algorithmic effort.
+They are not “generic black boxes”: they encode substantial **problem structure** and **domain knowledge**—which neighborhoods to search, which relaxations to solve, which cuts to add, which branching rules work, which invariances matter, which parameters to tune.
+This accumulated craft is a major reason why mature optimization toolchains remain extremely strong in practice.

+Surveys provide a broad picture of how machine learning has entered this landscape, and how CO problems are used as testbeds for learning-based decision-making <d-cite key="bengio2021machine,mazyavkina2021reinforcement"></d-cite>.

 <div class="note">
-<strong>Two practical regimes.</strong><br/>
-(1) You want a strong <em>first</em> solution quickly (constructive).<br/>
-(2) You want the best solution you can reach within a fixed compute/time budget (improvement / search).
+<strong>Key tension.</strong><br/>
+Human-designed solvers can be extraordinarily effective, but adapting them to new distributions, new constraints, or new computational regimes often requires additional expert effort.
+This motivates learning-based approaches that can <em>learn</em> the rules of good search from data and interaction.
 </div>

-We will use the Traveling Salesperson Problem (TSP) as a running example because it is simple to state, hard to solve exactly at scale, and rich enough to expose most of the key design choices.

 ---

 ## The Traveling Salesperson Problem

+We will use the Traveling Salesperson Problem (TSP) as a running example because it is simple to state, widely studied, and still rich enough to expose most of the core design decisions in NCO.

-Given cities with coordinates \(x_1,\dots,x_N \in \mathbb{R}^2\), the symmetric Euclidean TSP asks for a permutation \(\pi\) that minimizes the tour length:
+Given cities with coordinates \(x_1,\dots,x_N \in \mathbb{R}^2\), the symmetric Euclidean TSP asks for a permutation \(\pi\) that minimizes tour length:

 $$
 \min_{\pi \in S_N}\; C(\pi)